Top 10 Players With Most Runs in ODI (Updated 2025)

 The former left-handed opener was known as the finest opener of his generation.
 Sanath Jayasuriya changed the dynamics of opening in One-Day Cricket alongside his opening partner.
 Romesh Kaluwitharana and Jayasuriya are credited for revolutionising one-day international cricket with their blazing batting in the mid-1990s.
 The Southpaw is currently the head coach of the Sri Lanka team on a full-time basis.

 Jayasuriya’s aggressive tactics at the 1996 Cricket World Cup clicked out.
 The strategy was to take advantage of the early fielding restrictions by smashing the opening bowlers to all parts of the cricket pitch.
-Notably by lofting their deliveries over the infield.
+Notably, by lofting their deliveries over the infield.
 He was a crucial member in winning the 1996 World Cup for Sri Lanka.
-The former opener has scored 13,430 runs in 445 matches from 1989 to 2011, along with 28 centuries to his name, making to 5th position in the most runs in ODI.
+The former opener has scored 13,430 runs in 445 matches from 1989 to 2011, along with 28 centuries to his name, making the 5th-highest run scorer in ODI.

 Advertisement